-Strengthening Families Together help participants build the skills to live with serious mental illness day to day.
+Strengthening Families Together helps participants build the skills to live with serious mental illness day-to-day.
 Sessions cover communication tactics, stress management tools, self-care planning, crisis planning, and advocacy.
 Through discussion and group exercises, families build supportive connections with others who share similar experiences.
 Through the program, participants also develop support groups within their communities.
 The 10-session program is available free of charge to participants.

 If you are interested in adding a group to the calendar, please email firstname.lastname@example.org or call 1-888-888-0029.

 The Partnership Education Presentation Program uses storytelling to shed light on the reality and scope of severe and persistent mental illness.
 A panel of three guest speakers — usually a person with a mental illness, a family member and a mental health professional— share their insights and personal journeys with mental illness.
 In educating communities this way, Partnership Education Presentations foster understanding and reduce stigma.
 Partnership Education Presentations are valuable to students, teachers, mental health workers and people who work with the public.

 In particular, Partnership Education Presentations have been used to facilitate discussions and inform future criminal justice workers, psychiatric nursing students, psychiatrists, social service workers and more.